octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterLambda/course.md

 ### Versioning by re-emission

 Versioning can be done by writing a new smart contract and emitting transactions from the old contract (V1) to migrate storage information to the new contract (V2).
-This may require a lot of transactions and thus a lot of fees (resulting in a significant price).
+This may require a lot of transactions and thus spending a lot of fees (resulting in a significant price).
 This price could be paid by the smart contract that would emit transactions or by each user which would invoke a "migrate" entrypoint of V1 contract to send storage information to the new contract.
 Transaction emission has been seen in chapter 17 with the _Tezos.transaction_ predefined function.

 ### Versioning by contract communication